-Even though most countries do have birth registration laws, every year 51,000,000 children under age 5 are not registered at birth, most of whom are girls.
+• Even though most countries do have birth registration laws, every year 51,000,000 children under age 5 are not registered at birth, most of whom are girls.
 Without the ability to gain employment and identification in these sectors, women and girls are

-- confined to the home and left unpaid and often invisible members of society. - One third of the world's girls are married before the age of 18. - In 146 countries, state or customary laws allow girls younger than 18 to marry with the consent of parents: in 52 countries, girls under age 15 can marry with parental consent.
+- One third of the world's girls are married before the age of 18.18 - In 146 countries, state or customary laws allow girls younger than 18 to marry with the consent of parents: in 52 countries, girls under age 15 can marry with parental consent.
 In contrast, 18 is the legal age for marriage without consent among males in 180 countries.
-The lack of gender equality in the legal age of marriage reinforces the social norm that it is acceptable for girls to marry earlier than boys. - One girl in 10 has a child before the age of 15 in Bangladesh, Chad, Guinea, Mali, Mozambique and Niger.
+The lack of gender equality in the legal age of marriage reinforces the social norm that it is acceptable for girls to marry earlier than boys.11 - One girl in 10 has a child before the age of 15 in Bangladesh, Chad, Guinea, Mali, Mozambique and Niger.11